koktoh/brain-fxxk-core/README.md

 # Brain Fxxk Core

-Brain Fxxk Interpreter of .Net Core class library.
+Brain Fxxk Interpreter of .Net Standard class library.

 You can configurate ALL COMMAND TOKENS by JSON.